 This check monitors the uptime, status, and number of processes running under supervisord.

 The Supervisor check is packaged with the Agent, so simply install the Agent on any servers that use Supervisor to manage processes.
-If you need the newest version of the check, install the

 The Agent can collect data from Supervisor via HTTP server or UNIX socket.
 The Agent collects the same data no matter which collection method you configure.

 Add a block like this to supervisor’s main configuration file (e.g.